nicktu12/weathrly-network-frontend/README.md

 4. Add error handling that will not POST an empty message
 5. Create a function that will delete any current alerts
 6. Add error handling that will not delete an alert if there is no alert to delete
-7. SPICY: Create a closure that takes in our API base URL and saves that value for later, resulting in a function we call with our location only (fetch function w/ base URL is partially applied)
+7. SPICY: Create a closure that takes in our API base URL (OR request method) and saves that value for later, resulting in a function we call with our location only (fetch function w/ base URL (OR request method) is partially applied)

 ## REFLECTION QUESTIONS
 1. When and where can I update the DOM based on async data responses?